mays88/PerscholasProject/README.md

 ## Utilize route parameters, where appropriate.

+Each route has the proper route parameters to get, update, delete a single document.

 ## Adhere to the guiding principles of REST.

+I used the main HTTP methods, proper endpoints, uniform interface, not storing state anywhere.

 ## Create and render at least one view using a view template and template engine.
 This can be a custom template engine or a third-party engine.
 If you are stuck on how to approach this, think about ways you could render the current state of your API's data for easy viewing.